tbekolay/auditory_nerve/readme.txt

 as if it were a Matlab function.
 The code can be compiled within Matlab using the function:

-    mexzbcatmodel_lcc.m     if you are using the lcc compiler supplied with Matlab on a Win32 system; or

-    mexzbcatmodel_unix.m    if you are using a compiler such as gcc on a Unix system.

-The reason for the difference is that Unix compilers typically include the drand48() random number generator, which has the precision required for spike generation in this model.
-The lcc compiler does not include drand48(), so I have made use of the Gnu Scientific Library (GSL; http://www.gnu.org/software/gsl/) equivalent.
-The required files from the GSL are included with this distribution, as is a copy of the GNU General Public License (gpl.txt), under which the GSL is released.

-Note that since version 1.1 of the code, Microsoft C compilers are no longer supported, because there are issues with recent versions of the  Microsoft C compilers and recent Matlab releases.
-Please switch to using the lcc compiler that comes with Matlab if you are using MS Windows.
+    mexcatmodel.m

 Once you have compiled the MEX file in Matlab, type:

-    help zbcatmodel
+    help catmodel

 for instructions on how to call the MEX function.

-I have also included:-
+We have also included:-

-1. a sample Matlab script "testzbcatmodel.m" for setting up an acoustic stimulus and the model parameters and running the model, and
+1. a sample Matlab script "testCatmodel.m" for setting up an acoustic stimulus and the model parameters and running the model, and

 2. a function "fitaudiogram.m" for estimating the parameters for outer and